 Grantees will be required to submit performance progress and financial reports periodically throughout the project period.
 Frequency of reporting is listed later in this section.
-[Standard ARRA Terms and Conditions language to be inserted when available]

 Beginning with FY 2009 awards, most ACF grantees will begin using the Standard Form (SF) for required performance progress reporting (PPR).
 The SF-PPR is a standard government-wide performance progress reporting format consisting of a series of forms implemented by Federal agencies to collect performance information from award recipients.
 Most ACF grantees will begin using the standard format implemented through ACF's Office of Grants Management (OGM), entitled the "ACF-OGM-SF-PPR."
 Use of the ACF-OGM-SF-PPR will begin for new awards and continuation awards made by ACF in FY 2009.
 At a minimum, grantees will be required to submit the ACF-OGM-SF-PPR, which consists of the ACF-OGM-SF-PPR Coversheet and the ACF-OGM-SF-PPR Appendix B Program Indicators.